peteroupc/html3dutil/doc/tutorial-surfaces.md

 * **F**(u, v) = [ _x_(u, v), _y_(u, v), _z_(u, v) ];

-The _x_ function returns an X coordinate given u and v, and likewise for _y_ and _z_.
+The _x_ function returns an x-coordinate given u and v, and likewise for _y_ and _z_.
-Since the _z_ function returns a Z coordinate, the surface will be in 2D if _z_ always returns the same value.
+Since the _z_ function returns a z-coordinate, the surface will be in 2D if _z_ always returns the same value.

 For example, if we have a parametric surface defined by the following functions: